nuenweh/tetris-tutorials/Xie stacking.md

 This is not entirely wrong, but those are not the logical stacks that Xie uses in his runs.
 His logical stacks are actually a 1-res 2-wide, and a 1-res 4-wide.
 If you were to draw an imaginary line in between them, this would be it

 ![image](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/2736fb60-090b-4b0d-b2f1-1502bf1b2203)

+And the stack is always separated in this specific way.
+The 4-wide can never be to the left of the 2-wide.

 Technically, after placing one piece in the 4-wide, it becomes a 5-res most of the time, but for simplicity's sake, I call it a 1-res.